auturge/logger/docs/api/DateFormat.md

 <br>

 > NOTE: specifying the format DOES NOT recalculate the timestamp into the UTC timezone.
-See [patterns](../patterns#top) for more information.
+See [patterns][patterns] for more information.

 <br>